ssp21/ssp21-cpp/README.md

 ## Formatting

-There's custom build target called "FORMAT" that invokes [AStyle](http://astyle.sourceforge.net/).
+There's a custom build target called "FORMAT" that invokes [AStyle](http://astyle.sourceforge.net/) and expects to find it on your PATH.

 Please install version **2.05** as there are subtle differences between versions.